 The proposed alternatives will likely require easement acquisition for the increased ditch footprint.
 The two-stage ditch will increase from approximately 50 to 140 foot width increasing the area approximately 5.3 acres.
 The partial two-stage ditch will increase to a width of approximately 95 feet, increasing the area by approximately 2.7 acres.
-The ditch width of the re-meandered channel will stay the same size, however, the length of the channel increases by 780 feet which would add approximately an additional 0.7 acres of disturbance.
+The ditch width of the re-meandered channel will stay the same size, however, the length of the channel increases by 700 feet which would add approximately an additional 0.7 acres of disturbance.
+This is subject to change based on preliminary and final meander design.
+There are some existing drainage and utility easements along the corridor which will reduce the acreage of additional easements required.
+The likely amount and cost of easement acquisition, particularly in the re-meander section of the projects, is highly variable and dependent on the outcomes of individual landowner engagement and preliminary and final design modifications.
+Costs for easement acquisition can be included in updated opinions of probable cost as the project proceeds through preliminary and final design.

-Engineering fees to finalize the design and complete permitting is estimated to be approximately \$225,000.
-The fees include survey, final design and construction plans, permitting, project meetings, bidding, construction management, and staking and inspection.
+The Engineering fees include survey, final design and construction plans, permitting, project meetings, bidding, construction management, and staking and inspection.
 Prior to final design, a detailed cost estimate will be developed for engineering fees.